Nederland, Colorado

 Nederland (/'nɛdərlənd/, NED-ər-lənd) is a statutory town located near Barker Meadow Reservoir in the foothills of southwest Boulder County, Colorado, United States.
-As of the 2010 United States Census it had a population of 1,445.
+As of the 2020 United States census it had a population of 1,471.

 History

 Nederland was established in 1874.
 The town started as a trading post between Ute Indians and European settlers during the 1850s.
 The town's first economic boom came when minerals such as tungsten, silver, and gold were discovered near Tungsten (east of Nederland), Caribou (northwest of Nederland, 1859), and Eldora (west of Nederland, 1875).

 Today Nederland is better known as a gateway to outdoor recreation in the nearby Indian Peaks Wilderness, Rocky Mountain National Park, Roosevelt National Forest, and the recently established James Peak Wilderness.
 Nederland is located 17 mi west of Boulder, 41 mi south of Estes Park, and 47 mi northwest of Denver at the Junction of SH 119 and SH 72 on the Peak to Peak Highway.

+The nearby Eldora Mountain Resort ski area has been a draw for locals since 1961.
+In 2024, when Eldora owner, giant PWDR Corporation, announced it was selling off various properties nationwide, including Eldora, Nederland explored the idea of purchasing the operation.
+After considerable financial discussions, community input and planning, the expected sale completion is late 2025.